Reparata and the Delrons: 1971–1976: Reparata's solo career

 Billboard reported in November 1975 that Mary O'Leary was making a Reparata solo album with the Jeromes and Lou Guarino, for release in early 1976.
 The album was not released but the version of Bob B. Soxx & the Blue Jeans 1963 hit "Why Do Lovers Break Each Others Hearts" was included on the 2004 Ace Records compilation, Where The Girls Are Volume 6.

 From the recordings, the single "Jesabee Lancer (The Belly Dancer)" was released in 1976 on Polydor, number 2058688, in the United Kingdom only.
 Like "Shoes", it is an Eric Beam song originally recorded by his group Felix Harp in the early 1970s.
 Their original was called "Savait", and was about Jessica Lancer, not Jesabee Lancer.
 Also like "Shoes", it has a Middle Eastern or Turkish pop sound which echoes the song's lyrics about a belly dancer.
 In contrast, the B-side is a religious ballad called "We Need You".
-The record did not make the UK singles charts, and it has been rarely heard since.
+The record did not make the UK singles chart, and it has been rarely heard since.

 Meanwhile, in March 1976, following the success of "Shoes" in the United Kingdom and capitalising on recent success of a reissue of The Shangri-Las' "Leader of the Pack", Dart Records re-packaged the 1972 single which had featured the Beatles cover "Octopus's Garden" on the A-side, and the Shangri-Las-like "Your Life Is Gone" on the B-side.
 Dart reversed the A- and B-sides, changed the credit from Reparata and the Delrons to simply Reparata, and assigned a new catalogue number ART 2057.